Calling all Ode Enthusiastists.

 - Odonate survey of the entire Western Hemisphere

 - Everyone can participate by entering observations into Odonata Central or iNaturalist

 - June and December Survey dates to accommodate participants in the entire Western Hemisphere

 - The goal is to record as many species from as many places as possible

 - You can have fun and contribute to citizen science by helping to create a single year snapshot of odonate distribution

-The goal is to try to record as many species from as many places in the Western Hemisphere as possible in a the two census periods to generate a snapshot of odonate distribution during this time.
+Everyone can participate.
+The goal is to try to record as many species from as many places in the Western Hemisphere as possible in the two census periods to generate a snapshot of odonate distribution.

-This is also a chance to contribute to a citizen science project focused on odonates.
-The final repository for the data will be Odonata Central where the data gathered in this survey will contribute to Odonata Central’s mission of expanding our understanding of the distribution, biogeography and biodiversity of Odonates.
+The final repository for the data will be Odonata Central.
 These data will be critical in filling gaps in the Odonata Central data set.
 All data on Odonata Central are freely available to everyone to explore or download.